 - For taxable income over AED 375,000 – 9%

-A separate tax rate (to be specified) applied to large multinational companies meeting specific criteria set within “Pillar 2” of the OECD Base Erosion And Profit Shifting Project, which is an international program of collaboration aimed at ending tax avoidance.
+A separate tax rate (yet to be published) will apply to large multinational companies meeting specific criteria set within Pillar 2 of the OECD Base Erosion And Profit Shifting Project – the international program of collaboration aimed at ending tax avoidance.

-- 10% tax on the room rate;
+- 10% tax on the room rate

-- 10% service charge;
+- 10% service charge

-- 10% municipality fees;
+- 10% municipality fees

-- 6%-10% City tax;
+- 6%-10% city tax

-- 6% tourism fee.
+- 6% tourism fee

-- For property worth up to AED 500,000 the fee is AED 2,000;
+- For property valued up to AED 500,000 [approx. $135,000 USD] the fee is AED 2,000 [approx. $550 USD]

-For property worth over AED 500,000 the fee is AED 4,000
+- For property valued over AED 500,000 the fee is AED 4,000 [approx. $1100 USD]

 New owners of commercial property also pay 5% VAT on the purchase price.